Bosch GBM9-16 5/8-Inch Drill Mixer

 The toughest part of a job like this is mixing the right amount of mortar because it sets up so quickly.
 You’ve also got to keep it in a certain condition – sometimes thick, sometimes thin.
 The Bosch GBM9-16 5/8-Inch Drill/Mixer’s variable speed is particularly helpful because you can mix the mortar slowly and add more as needed.

-Any tool under a heavy load can warm up and this one is no exception.
+Any tool under a heavy load can warm-up and this one is no exception.
 I was asking a lot of it as the mortar thickened.
 I don’t have a reason to think this is a flaw, but it is important to note.
 The Bosch GBM9-16 5/8-Inch Drill/Mixer has a 9-amp motor that can produce a lot of torque, so it’s to be expected.
 I should also note that the tool didn’t go into thermal shutdown despite the load.
-Even in our 18V Impact Driver Shootout, Bosch keeps proving that their tools can work under heavy load longer than many of the competitors while managing the heat well.
+Even in our best impact driver article, Bosch keeps proving that their tools can work under heavy load longer than many of the competitors while managing the heat well.

 I drilled less than I mixed with the Bosch, but it seemed to barely break a sweat when I did.
 The no load speed on this tops out at 700 RPM, so it’s not for your high speed drilling applications like you’d use a cordless drill for.
 It’s going to do it’s best work in masonry drilling where it lives for mixing to begin with and likely metal drilling as well.
 You can be sure that if it can handle the mixer loads I put it under, it will certainly handle tough drilling loads.